furudean/vscode-renpy-warp/README.md

 You must set <code codesetting="renpyWarp.sdkPath">renpyWarp.sdkPath</code> to a path where a Ren'Py SDK can be found.
 If you haven't done so, a prompt will appear to inform you to set it.

-<code
-codesetting="renpyWarp.advancedProgressBars">renpyWarp.advancedProgressBars</code>
-can be set to enhance the progress feedback used in this extension, but this requires your game to output something to standard output (stdout) when it's considered ready.
-If you don't do this, this feature will not work properly.
-This can most easily be achieved by adding an `init python:` block somewhere in an `.rpy` file that `print()`s some text.

 ## Troubleshooting